Oscars 2022: Will Smith Slaps Chris Rock After Comedian Makes Dig at Jada Pinkett Smith - E! Online

 Smith, 53, then marched to the stage and appeared to slap the comedian in the face.
 When he returned to his seat, Rock quipped, "Wow, Will Smith just smacked the s--t out of me!"

 However, the spat didn't end there.
-Smith then yelled at Rock, "Keep my wife's name out of your f--king mouth."
+Smith then screamed back at Rock, "Keep my wife's name out of your f--king mouth."

 "Wow, dude.
 It was a G.I.
 Jane joke," Rock replied, to which the actor yelled at him again: "Yes, keep my wife's name out of your f--king mouth!"